Growing Growers for Greater Kansas City: Improving Skills for Sustainable Local Food Production and Marketing

 Impacts and Contributions/Outcomes

-Specific project milestones continued to be fully met and exceeded during second year of the Growing Growers Training Program.
-Several first year apprentices started or continued their own farm enterprises, and more expressed the intention to do so.
-Short term outcomes including the participation of new producers in the Program, and the improvement of skills by existing farmers continued to be achieved.
-Intermediate and long term outcomes, specifically increased volumes of local farm products reaching consumers in Kansas City, and a strengthening sustainable local food system are still, of course, not fully achieved.
-However, according to host farmer testimony, having apprentices on their farms has helped to make them better farmers, and a number of the first year apprentices actually were able to farm during 2005, thus contributing to the projects intermediate and long-term goals.
-The establishment of the “Local Burger,” a restaurant featuring local farm products in Lawrence, KS, by a 2004 program apprentice, was a notable achievement with respect to intermediate and long-term project outcomes during the reporting period.
-There is little doubt that demand and opportunities for local food production continue to increase in Kansas City, and are convinced that the Growing Growers Training Program can and will play a key role in contributing to the achievement of these outcomes.
+Specific project milestones have been fully met and exceeded during the first year of the Growing Growers Training Program.
+Individual program trainees have already embarked on their own farm enterprises, and most express the intention to do so.
+Short-term outcomes including the participation of new producers in the Program, and the improvement of skills by existing farmers have already been achieved.
+However, after just one season, it is too early to claim accomplishment of intermediate and long-term outcomes, specifically increased volumes of local farm products reaching consumers in Kansas City, and a strengthening sustainable local food system.
+We are optimistic that demand and opportunities for local food production are increasing in Kansas City, and are convinced that the Growing Growers Training Program can and will play a key role in contributing to the achievement of these outcomes.